olmallet81/URT/README.md

 NB: arrays indexed by 0 contain the asymptotic estimate of the critical value for the corresponding significance level *Tau(0)* and the coefficients of the first term of the equation *Tau(i)*, arrays indexed by 1 contain the coefficients of the second term of the equation *Phi(j)*.

 # Requirements
-To use the C++ version of URT you will need at least one of these three free C++ linear algebra libraries:
+To use the C++ version of URT you will need to install at least one of these three free C++ linear algebra libraries:
 - Armadillo version >= 7.300.1
 - Blaze version >= 3.0
 - Eigen version >= 3.3.1

-NB: Blaze will require at least LAPACK to run.
+You will also need to have the C++ libraries Boost (version >= 1.61.0) already installed.

+Blaze library will requires at least LAPACK to run whereas Armadillo and Eigen have their own internal wrapper for BLAS/LAPACK routines, however for better performance I recommend installing one of the following BLAS/LAPACK libraries:
+- Intel MKL version 2017
+- OpenBLAS version >= 0.2.19
+Other BLAS/LAPACK libraries will do as for instance ATLAS.
+If you decide to link to Intel MKL or OpenBLAS, please use their sequential and not their multi-threaded version.
+When installing Intel MKL you will get the two versions, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.

-To use the Python wrapper you will need the C++ linear algebra library Blaze and:
+To use the Python wrapper you will need to install the C++ linear algebra library Blaze and:
 - Python version >= 2.7
 - Numpy version >= 1.11.1
 - Pandas version >= 0.18.1
 - Cython version >= 0.24.1
-NB: Pandas is not essential, it will be used in the example only.
+NB: Pandas is not essential, it will be used in the Python example only.

-To use the R wrapper you will need the C++ linear algebra library Armadillo and:
+To use the R wrapper you will need to install the C++ linear algebra library Armadillo and:
 - R version >= 3.3.1
 - Rcpp version >= 0.12.8
 - RcppArmadillo version >= 0.7.200.2.0

-You will also need to have the C++ libraries Boost already installed.

-Some of these tools might work with older versions, I only reported the versions I used to build this project.
-For better performance I recommend to install and to link (dynamically or statistically) to Intel MKL or OpenBLAS (both free) for BLAS/LAPACK routines as the C++ linear algebra libraries will run faster especially Armadillo and Blaze, for Eigen there will not be much difference.
-All of these libraries will obviously need to be on the compiler path.
+NB: Some of these tools might work with older versions, I only reported the versions I used to build this project.
+All these libraries will obviously need to be on your compiler path.

-NB: If you decide to link to Intel MKL or OpenBLAS, please use their sequential and not parallel version.
-When installing Intel MKL you will get the two versions, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.

 # Compilation
 URT is not header only to provide a direct way to be exported as a shared library to Rcpp to be exposed to R and to Cython to be exposed to Python.
 Build the shared library using the provided makefile located in ./URT/build.
 The makefile has been written for Linux and GNU/gcc, it can be easily modified to run under Windows or OSX and with another compiler, you are free to adapt this makefile to your own requirements.